A Complete Guide to Planning a Winter Camping Trip in Your Campervan

 Very important: If you don’t have double pane windows, installing a curtain to insulate heat could be a lifesaver!
 Be sure to keep them closed at night to trap in all the warm air.
 Covering your windows with foil-backed foam insulation is a low-cost option.
 This is another hardware store project, but will be well worth the effort.

-Stabilizing Jacks:
+Stabilizing jacks

 Placing blocks of wood under stabilizing jacks can help prevent them from freezing to concrete or paved pads.